SabineEmden/qr-code-component/README.md

 **Note: Delete this note and the content within this section and replace with your own learnings.**

+#### Self-hosting custom web fonts

+The font family for this project is [Outfit](https://fonts.google.com/specimen/Outfit).
+It is available as a variable font with weight as the variable axis.
+I opted to use static fonts.
+The project uses only two font weights, regular 400 and bold 700.
+The gain in performance from using the variable font would be minimal at best.

+I used the [Font Subsetter](https://everythingfonts.com/subsetter) by Everything Fonts select only the Basic Latin glyphs within the Unicode range U+0020 to U+007E.
+These 95 glyphs are usually enough for English-only websites.
+To convert the TTF file format to WOOF and WOOF2, I used the [ttf to woff converter](https://everythingfonts.com/ttf-to-woff) and the [ttf to woff2 converter](https://everythingfonts.com/ttf-to-woff2), both also by Everything Fonts.
+This reduced the file size from 55kb each for the two original TTF files to 18kb each for the TTF subsets, 11kb for the WOFF subsets, and 9kb for the WOFF subsets.

 ### Continued development

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.